max-muoto/typing-deprecated-pep/spec.md

 #### Return-types

-Similar to the semantics of PEP 702, the return-type any interaction with the return-type should raise a violation.
+Similar to the semantics of PEP 702, any interaction with the return-type should raise a violation.

 ```python
 from typing import Deprecated